-- Monitor risk within and across these large, complex financial firms from the standpoint of resolution; - Conduct resolution planning and develop strategies to respond to potential crisis situations; and

-Coordinate with regulators overseas regarding the significant challenges associated with cross-border resolution.
+- monitor risk within and across these large, complex financial firms from the standpoint of resolution; - conduct resolution planning and the development of strategies to respond to potential crisis situations; and - coordinate with regulators overseas regarding the significant challenges associated with cross-border resolution.

 For the past year, this office has been developing its own resolution plans in order to be ready to resolve a failing systemic financial company.
-These internal FDIC resolution plans, developed pursuant to the orderly liquidation authority provided under title II of Dodd-Frank, apply to a SIFI many of the same powers that the FDIC has long used to manage failed-bank receiverships.
-This internal resolution planning
+These internal FDIC resolution plans, developed pursuant to the Orderly Liquidation Authority provided under Title II of Dodd-Frank, apply many of the same powers that the FDIC has long used to manage failed-bank receiverships to a failing SIFI.